brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 5 bht.md

 # Ephesians 1:5 Commentary Help Text

 ## BHT:
-God has predestined us to be adopted as his sons, meaning that he has planned for all who believe in him to become part of his spiritual family.
-This adoption is not based on our worthiness, but solely on God's grace and love towards us.
-It is by his free and unchangeable will that he has chosen to bless those who have faith in Christ and make them joint-heirs with him.
-This was all part of God's divine plan and purpose for our lives.
+God, in His infinite wisdom and grace, has predestined believers to be adopted as His sons.
+This divine predestination, according to the good pleasure of His will, ensures that those who believe in Christ will partake in the privilege of being God's children and heirs with Christ.
+It is not by our own merit but solely by the grace of God, who has chosen us beforehand for this glorious purpose.

 ## Choicest Commentary Quotes:
 ### Henry Alford: